 Eventually, these tribesmen were brought to Margherita for using their labour in the construction of the historic Stilwell road from Ledo to Pangsau Pass (Indo-Mynanmar border).
 Some of these tribesmen died and the rest who survived never returned to their native land that is Nagaland and they settled down under Margherita sub-division.
 The word "Sema" originates from 'Sumi'.
 This martial race has a political system of an autocratic secular character, having a chieftain being characterized by benevolent disposition.
 Semas are generous, hospitable and frequently improvident.
 The main occupation of the Sema Naga tribe of Margherita sub division under Tinsukia District is cultivation and weaving.
 Presently, they are residing in nine beautiful villages of this district of Assam like Longton and Lalpahar villages.

+.
 The Sema Naga Tribe celebrates many festivals, which have been carried down from generations.
 Most of these festivals usually mark the beginning of new seasons, harvesting of new crops or victory at war.
 The two major festivals that are currently popular among them are:

 Ahuna is a traditional post-harvest festival of the Sumis or the Sema Naga tribs.
 Ahuna signifies the celebration of the season's harvest in Thanksgiving, while invoking the spirit of good fortune in the New Year.
 On this occasion, the entire community prepares and feast on the first meal of rice drawn from the season's harvest cooked in bamboo segments.
 Ahuna is celebrated on November 13 and 14 as one of the festivals of Sema Nagas.
 Although it now holds the status of the official festival of the Sumi Nagas because it falls in a dry season and accessibility for visitors in terms of road conditions are better.